The Satanic Bible: Reception

 The Satanic Bible has also received a large amount of criticism from people and organizations who find its content to be dangerous.
 Much of this criticism came during the period of "Satanic panic," when Satanic ritual abuse was feared to be epidemic.
 Much of this media coverage, however, has been denounced as "uncritical and sensationalized."
 Tom Harpur condemns the book as "blasphemous" and "socially seditious," and blames it for causing an increase in gruesome violence, ritual abuse, and other obscene acts.
 Critics have also accused The Satanic Bible of encouraging violence and murder, particularly in young people considered to be impressionable.
-Dawn Perlmutter criticizes it for providing adolescents with bad messages and messages that can be easily misinterpreted.
 Possession of The Satanic Bible has been used by some studies to identify adolescents who are antisocial, and some warn that possession of the book is a warning sign of emotional issues.
 The Council on Mind Abuse took a very negative view of The Satanic Bible.
 Former Executive Director Rob Tucker warned parents to look for The Satanic Bible in their children's bedrooms, saying, "You have to help the child fight this obsession like any other addiction" and "It's like giving drugs to a kid who is already on the edge."
 Attempts to ban the book from schools and public libraries have been made in various places around the world, and bans or limitations on the book in prisons have been repeatedly challenged in court.
 However, opposition to The Satanic Bible has rarely led to its removal; these bans are rare.
 The book was banned in South Africa from 1973 to 1993.